International Birth And Child Model Implementation Guide

 Out of Scope

 Neither are we in the position to dictate the use of certain terminologies.
-There might be licence issues with certain terminologies.
+There might be license issues with certain terminologies.
 However we will provide examples as guidance to show how certain values can be expressed.

-This project is intended to solely address issues on the informational aspect of data handling in the normal process flow of day to day pregnancy and birth healthcare.
+This project is intended to solely address issues on the informational aspect of data handling in the regular process flow of day to day pregnancy and birth healthcare.
 We are aware that this subject can easily be misunderstood, but legal, religious or political issues are not part of this project.
 This project should also not be misused or quoted by any party to prove any statement for their own conviction.

 Roles & Systems

-In the use cases we provide in this Implementation Guide we have simplified the scenario’s using 2 simple actors.An initiator and a recipient.
+In the use cases we provide in this Implementation Guide we have simplified the scenario’s using 2 simple actors.
+An initiator and a recipient.
 There are 2 basic patterns:

-• The initiator has a service request and the recipient is the potential fulfiller of the request.
+• the initiator has a service request and the recipient is the potential fulfiller of the request.

-• The initiator has data available it wants to exchange with a recipient.
+• the initiator has data available it wants to exchange with a recipient.
 Note that the recipient could be the initiator who has placed a service request.

 How to read this Guide